Big Maple Leaf

+The Big Maple Leaf was recognized by the Guinness World Records in 2007 not only for its status as the world's biggest gold coin but also for its unparalleled gold purity of 99.999 per cent.

+On 27 March 2017, one of the coins, valued approximately $4 million (USD) at the time, was stolen from a Berlin museum.

+As of September 2025, the market value of a single Big Maple Leaf had reached $12 million (USD).

-The Big Maple Leaf remained the largest gold coin ever minted until 2011, when the 1 tonne Australian Gold Nugget ("Gold Kangaroo") was minted.
+The Big Maple Leaf remained the largest gold coin ever minted until 2011, when the 1 tonne (1000 kg) Australian Gold Nugget ("Gold Kangaroo") was minted.

 Description

 A Big Maple Leaf measures 2.8 cm thick and 50 cm in diameter and is 999.99/1000 pure.
-The obverse of the BML shows Queen Elizabeth II as she has appeared on Canadian coinage since 2003, when Susanna Blunt's design became the third iteration of the queen's effigy to appear on coinage, (the others were 1965, and 1990).
-Blunt's design was intended to show the queen 'in maturing dignity', without a tiara or crown, (only one other RCM design ever had the monarch not wearing a crown).
-The reverse design is the stylized maple leaf by RCM artist and senior engraver: Stan Witten.
+The obverse of the BML shows Queen Elizabeth II as she has appeared on Canadian coinage since 2003, when Susanna Blunt's design became the third iteration of the queen's effigy to appear on coinage (the others were 1965 and 1990).
+Blunt's design was intended to show the queen "in maturing dignity", without a tiara or crown, (only one other RCM design ever had the monarch not wearing a crown).
+The reverse design is the stylized maple leaf by RCM artist and senior engraver Stan Witten.